-Agent Based Modelling Methods for the Co-Design of a Multi-Storey Wood Building System and its Cyber-Physical Fabrication
+Agent Based Modelling Methods for Co-Design and Cyber-Physical Fabrication of Multi-Storey Wood Building Systems

 Timber is a renewable building material that has the potential to store captured carbon, and is more workable that other common construction materials like steel and concrete.
 Most contemporary timber buildings have one of a few restricted set of typologies.
 They are hampered in part by the limited open span discrete wooden components can achieve when they come directly from standard production, and also in part by the orthogonal shape of raw and conventionally prefabricated timber elements, which is preferable for international logistics.
 These restrictions lead to buildings designed specifically for one of a few programme types, with little or no possibility of adaptive reuse later in their lifespans.